Suhaila-Ehab/Explore-US-Bikeshare-data/README.md

  Udacity project using pandas library in Python for their bikeshare data exploration.

 ## Project Overview:
  This project uses Pandas library and basic statistics to make useful descriptive analysis on data from Bikeshare US.
-The user can choose between 3 cities; Washington, New York or Chicago; to get information such as rush hour times or most popular stations.
+The user can choose to get statistical information on 1 of 3 cities; Washington, New York or Chicago; such as rush hour times, trip durations, most popular stations or even get to look at raw data.

 ## Running the Program: